-This tasty slow cooker pizza is a great way to make some homemade pizza when you don’t have access to an oven.
-It doesn’t end up as crisp as an oven baked pizza but is still incredibly delicious.
+This tasty slow cooker pizza is a great way to make some homemade pizza when you do not have access to an oven.
+It does not end up as crisp as an oven-baked pizza but is still incredibly delicious.

-It’s pretty surprising how well this pizza will turn out.
-The dough is lovely and fluffy and the topping is just absolutely gorgeous.
-It’s just yet another great example of one of the really different slow cooker dishes you can do.
+It is surprising how well this pizza will turn out.
+The dough is lovely and fluffy, and the topping is just absolutely gorgeous.
+It is yet another excellent example of one of the different slow cooker dishes you can make.

-Leftover pizza is always great so make sure you don’t be throwing those leftovers out.
-Store in the fridge then eat cold or reheat in either a microwave or hot oven.
-I just love pizza or pasta dishes as they are absolutely great for leftovers.
+Leftover pizza is always great, so make sure you do not throw it out.
+Store in the fridge, then eat cold or reheat in either a microwave or hot oven.
+I love making pizza or pasta dishes, as they are great for leftovers.

-If you like to see things in action then be sure to check out the video below.
-It will take you through all the steps to making this delicious slow cooker pizza dish and shows you what it should look like once it’s finished cooking.
+If you like to see things in action, then be sure to check out the video below.
+It will take you through all the steps to making this delicious pizza in the slow cooker.
+It also shows you what it should look like once it is finished cooking.

 Slow Cooker Pizza Recipe